mikepitman/udacity_ci_cd_handin_repo/README.md

 the parameter for 'Trigger' on line 6/7 matches the name of the GitHub branch that will trigger builds.
 ![Azure Devops - Select pipeline](/screenshots/handin_SelectPipelineOption.PNG)

 Click 'Run' to save and run the pipeline.

------------> below is incorrect
-'Existing Azure Pipelines YAML file'.
-You may need to select 'Show more' to find this option.
-In the pop-up on the right, select azure-pipelines.yml for 'Path', and 'Continue'.

-Devops Pipelines uses the existing azure-pipelines.yml file to configure the pipeline.

-In the final 'Review' step, review the contents of the azure-pipelines.yml file.
-Change the `webAppName` and `environmentName` parameters to something applicable to your setup.
+The pipeline should build successfully, and deploy the app.
+Test the entire configuration by editting the HTML header in app.py and commit the change.
+Github Actions will run, and the Azure pipeline will detect the change, and run the pipeline as well.
+Once completed, validate the change by reloading the application in the browser and verifying the change appears in the HTML header.
 ![Azure Devops - New pipeline - review .yaml config file](/screenshots/handin_PipelineReview.PNG)

-After updating the relevant fields as required, run the pipeline for the first time using the 'Run' button on the right of the window.

-Connect your project to Github - open the project settings (gear icon at bottom left of screen), then select 'GitHib connections'.
-Then, click 'Connect your GitHub account'.
-Select the correct GitHub account (if you have multiple), and then the repository and save.

---> need to connect github account - the pipelines yml file includes connection ID to github, which is not available directly.

 * Passing tests that are displayed after running the `make all` command from the `Makefile`